sourcegraph/srclib/docs/sources/toolchains/overview.md

 **Stdin:** JSON object representation of repository config (typically `{}`)

-**Options:**

-* `--repo URI`: the URI of the repository that contains the directory tree being scanned
-* `--subdir DIR`: the path of the current directory (in which the scanner is run), relative to the root directory of the repository being scanned (this is typically the root, `"."`, as it is most useful to scan the entire repository)

 **Stdout:** `[]*unit.SourceUnit`.
 For a more detailed description, [read the scanner output spec](scanner-output.md).

 See the `scan.Scan` function for an implementation of the calling side of this